 On foreign policy, Moon has vowed to tackle the delicate situation with North Korea and its advancing nuclear ambitions.
 He will also need to negotiate with Washington and Beijing to diffuse the tensions over the US THAAD missile system presence in South Korea.

 Conversely, the British Ambassador to South Korea, Charles Hay, has expressed his optimism over bilateral relations between South Korea and the UK.
 Ambassador Hay will join Asia House corporate members tomorrow morning to discuss the recent developments in South Korea.

-This event will take place two days after the election in South Korea, and as a result the discussion will be able to give insights into the political and economic environment moving forward.
+Taking place two days after the South Korean election, the discussion will be able to give insights into the political and economic environment moving forward.